shockazul/battleship---SOMLpj/README.md

 This is the best and easiest case because the computer always goes DOWN first.
 By the time it makes its first miss, the ship will already be destroyed.

-Below is an example of the procedure.
-X represents an unmarked ship.
-H represents a hit and O represents a miss.
+Below is an example of the procedure. `X` represents an unmarked ship. `H` represents a hit and `O` represents a miss.
+The `<--` represents the starting position (first hit) and never changes.

 `X <-- Computer starts here (marks as hit)`